Gold Medal of the Royal Astronomical Society

 The Gold Medal of the Royal Astronomical Society is the highest award given by the Royal Astronomical Society (RAS).
+It usually recognises lifetime achievement in the fields supported by the RAS, but has occasionally been given for an individual discovery.

+Two medals are awarded per year, one in astronomy (including astrophysics, cosmology etc.) and one in geophysics (including planetary science, tectonics etc.) The medal features an image of the 40-foot telescope constructed by Sir William Herschel, the first President of the RAS.
+All recipients are listed below.

+Criteria

-The RAS Council have "complete freedom as to the grounds on which it is awarded" and it can be awarded for any reason.
+The RAS Council have "complete freedom as to the grounds on which it is awarded" so it can be awarded for any reason.
 Past awards have been given for "outstanding personal researches in the fields of astronomy and geophysics" as well as general contributions to astronomy and geophysics "that may be made through leadership in research programmes, through education and through scientific administration".
-It has been awarded both for research that has taken a lifetime (it has most frequently been given to recognise an extraordinary lifetime achievement), and for specific pieces of research.
+It has most frequently been awarded for extraordinary lifetime achievement, but occasionally for specific pieces of research.